Megalodon vs Great White Shark: Australia's Super Predator Found?

 This would seem to lend some credence to a chase down the wall of the Continental Shelf.
-Is it theoretically possible that Great White Sharks dive deep in response to threats from whales and this explains the chase?
-Great Whites have been documented diving up to 4,000 feet.
+Is it theoretically possible that white sharks dive deep in response to threats from whales and this explains the chase?
+Great whites have been documented diving up to 4,000 feet.

 Sperm whales are huge predators and can dive down to around 8,000 feet.
 Such a whale would also return to the surface after the fight.
-But do Sperm Whales eat Great White Sharks?
+But do sperm whales eat sharks?

 Another chilling thought: There once lived a Sperm-whale relative called Livyatan Melvillei that certainly could have taken down a full-grown Great White.
 It possessed 12-inch teeth and would have given even the mighty Megalodon a run for its money.
 Is there a whale like this still out there somewhere?

 This presents a couple of scenarios.
-In the first, the White Shark preys upon the squid, pursues it to a great depth, then loses the ensuing battle and gets eaten.
+In the first, the shark preys upon the squid, pursues it to a great depth, then loses the ensuing battle and gets eaten.